 - Political Science and International Studies

-From these seven areas, students may earn one of more than 30 different majors, minors or certificates.
+From these eight areas, students may earn one of more than 30 different majors, minors or certificates.
 The college also offers three distinct graduate education programs and a graduate criminology program.

 Inside the College of Social Sciences, Mathematics and Education

-The Conference allows students to present original, empirical research within any area of the disciplines represented by the CSSME.
+The conference allows students to present original, empirical research within any area of the disciplines represented by CSSME.